-In compliance with Regulation 30 and 33 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, we are enclosing the following for the second quarter (Q2) and half year ended on September 30, 2019.
+In compliance with Regulation 30 and 33 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, we are enclosing the following for the second quarter (Q2) and half year ended September 30, 2020:

-- Audited consolidated financial results as per Ind-AS; - Audited standalone financial results as per Ind-AS; - Auditor's reports on the aforesaid financial results.
+- > Audited consolidated financial results as per Ind-AS; - Audited standalone financial results as per Ind-AS; - > Auditor's reports on the aforesaid financial results.

-The above financial results have been reviewed by the Audit & Risk Management Committee in its meeting held on Monday, October 21, 2019 and based on its recommendation, approved by the Board of Directors in its meeting held on Monday, October 21, 2019.
-The Board Meeting commenced at 02:30 p.m. and concluded at 06:30 p.m.
+The above financial results have been reviewed by the Audit & Risk Management Committee in its meeting held today i.e. October 22, 2020 and based on its recommendation, approved by the Board of Directors in its meeting held today i.e. October 22, 2020.
+The Board Meeting commenced at 11:45 a.m. and concluded at 03: 30 p.m.